nycresistor/Future-Crew/server/protocol.md

 Game Update
 ===========
 Console to server.
-Game updates are posted whenever a game is in progress, or after it has been won or lost.
+Game updates are posted while a game is in progress, or after it has been won or lost.
+It can be used to update the message displayed on the remote console as well.

 {
     'a': 'update'
     'gameid': _id of this game_
+    'message': _replacement message text (alert! hurry up!)_
     'running': _boolean, true if game in progress; if false, result included_ 'result': _boolean; true if won, false if lost_ 'score': _numeric, optional; for spectacular win or massive fail_